dat3Cph/material/flow2/webscraping/WebScraping.md

 3. **Selecting Elements:**
    - To extract specific data, you need to navigate this tree.
 You start by selecting the elements that contain the data you're interested in.
    - This is often done using CSS selectors, XPath expressions, or other methods provided by the parsing library.
+[See difference here](https://www.testim.io/blog/xpath-vs-css-selector-difference-choose/)
    - For example, you might select all the `<a>` tags (links) on the page, or find elements with specific class attributes.

 4. **Traversing the DOM Tree:**
    - Once you've selected an element, you can traverse the DOM tree in various ways to access its children, siblings, or parent elements.
    - Common traversal methods include finding child elements, moving up to parent elements, and iterating through siblings.
    - For example, you might find all the `<li>` elements within an ordered list `<ol>` or navigate to the parent `<div>` of a specific paragraph `<p>`.
+   - In most browsers you can right-click on an element and choose: inspect element.
+This will open the developer tools and highlight the element in the DOM tree.
+Now you can copy either the CSS selector or the XPath expression.

 5. **Accessing Element Attributes and Text:**
    - After locating the desired elements, you can access their attributes (e.g., `href`, `src`, `class`) and extract text content.